claytonk/ALPS-modx-import/README.md

 ## Installation

-Because this is a private repository cloning is problematic so a manual install will be easier.
+Because this is a private repository cloning is problematic so a manual install will be easier. **If Cloudflare is running on the domain you will need to deativate it temporarily to avoid interference during import.**

 1. Download repository
 2. Upload zipped repository to your wp-content/plugins/ folder